 Thank you for your continued support with your child’s reading.
 The key to success in reading is to read as often as possible and it is so important that your child reads at home as well as in school.

 In Year Four, we take part in guided reading every morning as part of a carousel of reading activities throughout the week.

 Children will take part in a focused reading session with the class teacher once a week and spend the rest of the week completing reading activities linked to what they have read in their session with the teacher, reading a variety of different texts independently and reading for pleasure.
 While children are still reading PM levelled books, they will bring a levelled book home once a week to read.
 When children are confident enough readers and are no longer suited to the levelled books, children will no longer bring a levelled book home to read.
 It is still important that your child reads at home but we encourage them to read a book of their choosing whether that is from the library, a book from their own bookshelf at home or a even a newspaper or magazine.
 I have attached a list of questions you may like to use to help challenge your child with their reading.
 Reading is not just about reading words, but showing understanding and inference as well as many other skills.

-The Year Four library is stocked with lots of reading materials but if your child would like to bring in a book or magazine from home to read during these sessions they are more than welcome to!
+The Year Four library is stocked with lots of reading materials for children to choose from, both in English and in Welsh.
 We encourage children to read what they enjoy!